What real SEO competitors look like

 - Positioning clues from how competitors frame core offers

-UpSearch already treats competitor discovery as an evidence problem.
-That means the service can pull from SERP, page, and overlap signals instead of leaning on subjective lists alone.
+UpSearch treats competitor discovery as an evidence problem.
+The service pulls from SERP, page, and overlap signals instead of leaning on subjective lists or familiar brand names alone.

 Once the right competitors are in place, the next job is to identify where they are stronger and whether that strength matters to your goals.
 Some gaps are traffic gaps, some are structure gaps, and some are authority or positioning gaps.